kleinalex-01/Watchlist-omdb-app/README.md

 # Log 4 (2025.06.26.)

   Small UI work on the input field and messy fast fetch to test everything.
 Created context for shared state (watchlist).

+# Log 5 (2025.06.27.)

+  Major work on the UI and functionality.
+Custom classnames aside bootstrap in order for the themes to work.
+Imported shared state from Context where needed, and hooked up the buttons with the neccessary functions.